(Pocket-lint) - Zoom has evolved into the tool of choice for keeping people connected, but one surprising trend that has emerged is quizzes.

 Share your presentation and off you go

 Once you're up and running with your meeting, you need to share your presentation.
 This is really easy and something that Zoom is really good at, which is why it's perfect for quizzes.
-Just hit the big Share Screen button in the Zoom toolbar and select what it is you want to share - your presentation.
+Just hit the big Share Screen button in the Zoom toolbar and select what it is that you want to share - your presentation.

 You'll want that application to be in present mode, so it fills the screen and you're not showing off your desktop wallpaper, shortcuts and all the rest of it.